Skip to content

 We don’t talk much about passion in medicine anymore.

 I was speaking with a friend who is not in medicine and asked why he picked his chosen field.
 He is knowledgeable and skilled at many different things.
-He admitted that while he can do other things, they were not his passion.
+He admitted that while he could do other things, they were not his passion.
 He works in the area that he is most passionate about.

 There is a reason why we went into medicine in the first place.
 We had a calling.
 Maybe it was a loved one’s experience in the hospital that moved us to want to be part of the profession.
 Maybe it was something that we wanted to change for the better.
 Maybe it was a deep desire to discover the cure for a disease.
-Our passion was alive and at work in our souls to cause us to take the steps to become a doctor.
+Our passion was alive and at work in our souls to cause us to take steps to become a doctor.
 We should not forget our passion.
 It is a valuable part of who we are.

-When we focus on our passion we are:
+When we focus on our passion, we are:

-• Inspired to move past the stress and overwhelm that is common in modern day medicine instead of getting stuck there.
+• Inspired to move past the stress and overwhelm that is common in modern-day medicine instead of getting stuck there.

 • Motivated to find new ways to best support ourselves in this new era of medicine